brianhill/physics/index.md

 ## Overview

-Our essential goal in one semester would be to understand gravitational and electrostatic interactions.
+Our essential goal in one semester will be to understand gravitational and electrostatic interactions.
 In other words, to understand the physics known in the late 1700s, but by modern methods.
-This course is intended in part to prepare students for a possible spring term course in quantum mechanics.
-The course would presume previous exposure to calculus, but contain reminders for all the definitions and theorems.
+The course presumes previous exposure to calculus, but will contain reminders for all the definitions and theorems used.

 ## Unit Outline

-To be transferrable and a meaningful preparation for what is usually the 2nd semester of college-level introductory physics, we have to follow fairly closely what is standard elsewhere, although we don’t have to mimic any particular method of covering that material.
-It is important to note that the Deep Springs course format (wherein we only meet two days per week for one-and-a-half hours and budget quite a bit of time for discussion and wrong turns), cannot cover all the material that a class meeting four times a week for one hour can (and that is what is normally done elsewhere).
+To be transferrable and a meaningful preparation for what is usually the 2nd semester of college-level introductory physics, we cannot completely depart from what is standard elsewhere, although we don’t have to mimic any particular method of covering that material.
+It is important to note that the Deep Springs course format (wherein we only meet two days per week for one-and-a-half hours and budget quite a bit of time for discussion and wrong turns), cannot cover all the material that a class meeting four times a week for one hour can.
 Therefore, of the standard list of essential topics, a few have necessarily been struck out of the list below.
 Conversely, the two italicized topics are not usually reached until the first week of the second semester of introductory physics elsewhere:

 * Vectors, Position in Cartesian Coordinates, Velocity
 * Acceleration, Force, Newton’s 2nd Law